gapotchenko/Gapotchenko.FX/Source/Modules/Catalog/Versioning/Gapotchenko.FX.Versioning/README.md

 The module provides polyfills and extensions for the `System.Version` class.

-## VersionConverter
+## VersionTypeConverter

-`VersionConverter` class provides a type converter for `System.Version` that enables conversion to and from string representations and integration with various .NET frameworks and UI components.
+`VersionTypeConverter` class provides a type converter for `System.Version` that enables conversion to and from string representations and integration with various .NET frameworks and UI components.

-#### Using `VersionConverter`
+#### Using `VersionTypeConverter`

-The `VersionConverter` can be used with `TypeDescriptor` to convert between `Version` and string:
+The `VersionTypeConverter` can be used with `TypeDescriptor` to convert between `Version` and string:

 ``` C#
 using Gapotchenko.FX.Versioning;